morelandellie/LakeM2ARS/README.md

 One climate variable input file is required.
 It contains all necessary meteorological variables to force the model.
 In the example, monthly mean climate values were used to drive the model simulations.

 The input file is in plain text format and can be named as **<mars_met_data.txt>**, or whatever you prefer.
-If users change the name of the .txt input file, they must ensure the change of file name is reflected in the .f90 code – see section “Model compilation and running” below.
+In the provided example, this file is called **WB_C5_input.txt** If users change the name of the .txt input file, they must ensure the change of file name is reflected in the .f90 code – see section “Model compilation and running” below.

 There is no header row in the file.
 Values in the file follows the structure as below:

 Column 1.
 Year